 In the majority of cases patients will experience a sudden severe pain, that may be described as tearing, stabbing, or sharp in character.
 The location of the pain is associated with where the dissection has occurred – it may be felt in the chest, back or it may cause sharp pain when breathing.

-Proximal Aortic Dissection (Type A), which starts in the ascending aorta, is the more life-threatening variant and will normally require surgical intervention.
-However it can affect middle age and very old patients at a high surgical risk.
-Catheter based endovascular repair may be an option the Aortic Team would consider in these cases.
+The dissection that starts in the ascending aorta (nearer to the heart) is the more life-threatening variant and will normally require surgical intervention.
+However it can affect middle age and very old patients who are at a high surgical risk.
+Catheter based endovascular repair may be an option the aortic team would consider in these cases.

 Aortic valve stenosis may be present at birth, develop due to rheumatic fever, or from calcification of the valves.
 Men have a higher risk than women, with the condition most likely to occur between the ages of 60 to 80.